Hafal’s Recovery Programme is a modern approach to dealing with mental illness.

 As an organisation managed by its members – people with experience of serious mental illness and their families – Hafal has drawn on many years’ experience in dealing with serious mental illness to make the Recovery Programme as effective as possible.

-There are three components essential to recovery as represented in the diagram opposite.
+There are three components essential to recovery as represented in the diagram above.
 Recovery depends on these three components being in place.
 This poses a real challenge but the good news is that all three components are realistic and achieveable.

 What’s the Programme about?